cmxashley/TFA-Final-Project/README.md

 ## Project Overview
 In this project, we explored the dataset recording 311 phone number for non-emergency services in New York City in 2020.
-Two peoblems were studied:
+Two problems were studied:
 <li> What are the top 10 causes of calls to 311 are in our chosen ZIP code?
 <li> Is illegal parking incidents a larger fraction of total 311 incidents in our ZIP code than they are in general?